datatlas-erasme/.github/CONTRIBUTING.md

 ## Your PR is merged!

-Congratulations tadatada The DatAtlas team thanks you sparkles.
+Congratulations tadatada The DatAtlas team thanks you ✨.

-Now that you are part of the DatAtlas docs community !
+Welcome to the Datatlas community 🙂!